 Position Share Buttons

 This is one area where you get very specific control on the pages, posts, archives, homepage and also any custom post types you might have.
+For example I have WooCommerce installed so I choose if and where I would want social share buttons to appear on my products pages.

 And for each one, you get these options.